needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 - Teleportation Areas allow the user to choose a location on a surface that they wish to teleport to.

 - Teleportation Anchors teleport the user to a pre-determined specific position and/or rotation that they specify.
-Techinically, it functions like the Teleportation Area but has the additional anchor functionality.
+Technically, it functions like the Teleportation Area but has the additional anchor functionality.

 Both types of teleportation destinations are implemented on top of the XR Interaction system using the `BaseTeleportationInteractable` as the starting point for shared code.